 – Don’t lift heavy things if you don’t have to.
 When you do, Use your legs, not your back

 – Drink a lot of water

-– Take a curcumin supplement (this powerful herbal supplement helps tremendously with inflammation that caused by irritation and inflammation of pelvic joints.
+– Consider adding fresh turmeric to your diet, as it helps tremendously with inflammation that caused by irritation and inflammation of pelvic joints.

 – Take an omega-3 supplement– This also really helps a great deal with inflammation.
 It’s the same exact one that we all use in my house.
 I get this supplement right from my Chiropractor’s office.
 Even my mother takes it.
 Nothing but great results from it!